 - ¼ cup chicken stock

-- 14 ounce bean sprouts, drained or 2-3 cups of fresh bean sprouts
+- 14 ounces bean sprouts, drained or 2-3 cups of fresh bean sprouts

 - 8 ounces water chestnuts drained